async-rs/async-std/docs/src/concepts.md

 Futures are a concept that abstracts over how code is run.
 By themselves, they do nothing.
 This is a weird concept in an imperative language, where usually one thing happens after the other - right now.

 So how do Futures run?
 You decide!
 Futures do nothing without the piece of code _executing_ them.
 This part is called an _executor_.
-An _executor_ decides _when_ and _how_ to execute your futures. `async-task` is such an _executor_, `async-std` is a library providing the building blocks.
+An _executor_ decides _when_ and _how_ to execute your futures.
+The `async-std::task` module provides you with and interface to such an executor.

 Let's start with a little bit of motivation, though.